Quasiparticle multiplets and 5f electronic correlation in prototypical plutonium borides: Introduction

 Plutonium borides are typical actinide borides (Th-, U-, Np-, Pu-, Am-borides~\cite{Eick1969}), which integrate the electronic, optical, mechanical and refractory properties of metal borides~\cite{borides2017}.
 In 1960s plutonium borides were sucessfully synthesized in spite of the intractable radioactivity and toxicity.
 The high melting point ($\sim$2300 K~\cite{Eick1965}) and refractory~\cite{Rogl1997} enable their potential use as nuclear fuels.
 Generally, plutonium borides stablize in PuB, PuB$_2$, PuB$_4$, PuB$_6$, PuB$_{12}$ and PuB$_{100}$ according to various boron-containings~\cite{McDonalda02824,Eick1965}.
 It is worth noting that PuB$_4$ crystalizes in the tetragonal ThB$_4$-type crystal structure with space group $P4/mbm$ (No. 127)~\cite{McDonalda02824,Bauer2015Plutonium,Rogl1997} and PuB$_{100}$ has a large number of boron atoms in the unit cell.
 Here we only consider PuB$_x$ ($x$=1, 2, 6, 12) with relatively high crystal structure symmetry, whose crystallographic parameters measured by X-ray powder diffraction techniques are listed in table~\ref{tab:param}.
 Plutonium monoboride (PuB)[Fig.~\ref{fig:struct}(a)] stablizes in a cubic NaCl-type structure (space group $Fm$-3$m$).
 It is the lowest boron-containing plutonium boride with the absence of uranium and thorium monoborides.
-Plutonium diboride[Fig.~\ref{fig:struct}(b)] takes a AlB$_2$-type hexagonal structure (space group $P$6/$mmm$) where boron atoms form two-dimensional hexagonal networks with planar layers of metal atoms interposed.
-Plutonium hexaboride[Fig.~\ref{fig:struct}(c)] has a simple cubic structure (space group $Pm$-3$m$), where Pu ions locate at the cubic center and the boron octahedra situate at the cubic corners.
+Plutonium diboride[Fig.~\ref{fig:struct}(b)] takes a AlB$_2$-type hexagonal structure (space group $P$6/$mmm$) where layered metal atoms interposed in the two-dimensional hexagonal networks formed by boron atoms.
+Plutonium hexaboride[Fig.~\ref{fig:struct}(c)] has a cubic structure (space group $Pm$-3$m$), where Pu atoms establish a skeleton with boron octahedra locating at the cubic corners.
 Plutonium decoboride[Fig.~\ref{fig:struct}(d)] crystalizes in a cubic structure (space group $Fm$-3$m$), where Pu ions and B$_{12}$ units arrange as NaCl-type.
-Each Pu ion locates in the center of a B$_{24}$ cubo-octahedron which associates B$_{12}$-polyhedra cages forming a three-dimensional skeleton.
+Each Pu ion locates in the center of a B$_{24}$ cubo-octahedron which associates B$_{12}$-polyhedra cages formulating a three-dimensional skeleton.
 In this sense, the basic structural units in plutonium borides are depicted in terms of the B-B bonding configurations, such as B$_2$-$sp^2$, B$_6$-octahedral, and B$_{12}$-cubeoctahedral boron atom clusters.
-Rich physics relating to complicated electronic structure and exotic topological feature are expected because of the fantastic bonding behavior between Pu and B atoms.
+Rich physics involving complicated electronic structure and exotic topological feature are expected because of the fantastic bonding behavior between Pu and B atoms.